 Three of the legs were missing significant pieces so that was an obvious place to start.

 Over the years I have aquired dozens of antique pool tables that have been happily returned to service in new homes.
 Some just receive minor service, while others may undergo very extensive restoration processes.
-At the moment I have a dozen antique pool tables waiting for attention.
+At the moment I have ten antique pool tables waiting for attention.
 Please contact me for more information if you have an interest in my current inventory.